aditib738/my-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am an incoming PhD student in Public Policy at the Harvard Kennedy School.
-I have been thinking hard about migration and resettlement, intergenerational mobility of women, female labor force participation of late.

-I have served as India Director at {{< staticref "htpps://www.devdatalab.org" "newtab" >}}Development Data Lab{{< /staticref >}} and am a June 2020 graduate of the School of Public and International Affairs at Princeton University.
-Prior to graduate school, I worked on large-scale evaluations of education and early childhood development programs across Madhya Pradesh and Tamil Nadu with J-PAL South Asia in India.
+I have been helping{{< staticref "htpps://www.devdatalab.org" "newtab" >}}Development Data Lab{{< /staticref >}} grow since 2020.
+I have previously worked on large-scale evaluations of education and early childhood development programs across Madhya Pradesh and Tamil Nadu with J-PAL South Asia in India.

 ---